trananhthong/trananhthong.github.io/_posts/2021-06-07-seb-credit-risk.md

 ## Implementation

 As there were different data sources involved, a data pipeline was created to standardize the data from both SEB and GCD rating migration datasets and integrate economic data from open data sources.
 The multi-factor MV model was implemented and optimized using `PyTorch`.
-SEB data was used as the test port folio to measure the performance of different combination of models and economic factors.
+SEB data was used as the test portfolio to measure the performance of different combination of models and economic factors.

 ## Additional Resources